Minimal spa room with massage table and chairs, architectural rendering meaning types workflow uses

 Architectural Rendering Styles

-Conceptual and Illustrative Styles
+Conceptual and Illustrative Rendering

 Photorealistic Architectural Visualization